UCD-Physics/Advanced-Lab-Website/content/docs/python/040_Coding_Guidelines/_index.md

-There is a software package called [Black](https://black.readthedocs.io/en/stable/) which you can run on your code to automatically re-format to mostly confrom to PEP 8.
+There is a software package called [Black](https://black.readthedocs.io/en/stable/) which you can run on your code to automatically re-format to mostly confrom to PEP 8 (it does not do calculations very well, unfortunately).
 It can also be installed into Jupyter Notebooks so that cells can be reformatted - [see this page](https://github.com/drillan/jupyter-black).